anthonyspiteri/Project-Otosukeru/README.md

 - Connects to a Veeam Backup & Replication Server
 - Gets all Backup Jobs and derives the number of VMs total being backed up
+- Option exists for HCI deployments to set Proxy count to number of hosts
 - Works out how many Veeam Proxies to deploy and sets that as a proxy count value
 - Executes Terraform apply using the proxy count value
-- Terraform deploys Proxies VM to vCenter, configures VM with name and static IP, and adds GustOS to domain
+- Terraform deploys Proxies VM to vCenter, configures VM with name and static IP (DHCP Optional), and adds GustOS to domain
 - PowerShell adds Proxies to Backup & Replication
 - PowerShell then removes Proxies from Backup & Replication
 - Destroys the Proxy VMs with Terraform